adaptris/interlok-docs-legacy/pages/ui/ui-config.md

 {% include tip.html content="When adding a service if you double click on the plus button the service will be added at the beginning of the service list." %}

+{% include note.html content="From 3.6.6 you can also add new component using the [Config page sidebar component](ui-config-sidebar.html#clipboard-sidebar)." %}

 ## Settings editor features ##

 The settings editor is available when you want to edit a component.
 This is always available by clicking on the edit icon ![Config page edit component action button](./images/ui-user-guide/config-action-edit.png){: .inline }.
 This editor allows you to edit the settings on a given component.